Keio Flying Squadron 2: Development

 The game was going to be a graphically enhanced version of the first game, but was made into its own game with a different story.
 The developers felt that because the previous game was a shooter, it did not allow time to look closely at the characters onscreen, making it difficult to bring out their charm, with Rami Nanahikari being the only exception.
 Because of this, the game was changed into an action platformer to allow for larger sprites.
 The game's art and graphics were done by Naomasa Kitatani, Kenji Kawashima, Yoshiyuki Ozaki, Nobuyuki Ikigame, Daisuke Fukuda, Akito Kuroda and Masaru Yokōra, while the character designs were done by Hiromasa Ota.
 The characters originally had sprites that were more in line with their anime designs, and Rami would have also carried a Frog Hammer.
 The game was planned to have different features, including video backgrounds, 3D bonus stages, and real photographs for most of the items that the player would pick up.
 The specifications for the Saturn had changed a lot at the time, so the developers spent time testing the console's capabilities.
 Keio Flying Squadron 2 was Victor's next big project, although they were also developing a couple of other Sega Saturn games: Metal Fighter Miku and a port of 4D Sports Boxing (later Center Ring Boxing).
 The game was considered for release in February 1995.
 However, development continued past that month.
 The game was later renamed Keiō Yūgekitai: Katsugeki-hen, and the video backgrounds, 3D bonus stages and photographed items were cut.
 The characters' sprites had to be redrawn in 2.5D due to limiting the range of movement and making parts of the platformer stages almost unusable.
 The game would make use of sprite scaling, squashing and rotation, digital photography, transparency, shading and 3D elements.

+The enemies in the first game originally exploded when defeated; this was changed in the sequel to them flying away only in the platformer stages.
 The Sumida River stage was originally going to be a platformer stage, but was changed to a shooter stage when Endo had issues implementing Kusatsu, the Arrow of Hope.
 Due to this, the bow and arrow set has stationary locations throughout the stage and cannot be obtained.
+An "extra mode" and score display were added late in development before the game was finalized.
+The bonus stages were originally planned as a series of minigames based on Japanese fairy tales, such as Urashima Tarō and Momotarō, but the idea was dropped due to time constraints.
 Sasuke Sarutobi, a ninja monkey, was planned to appear as an enemy in the game, but was cut.
 The Martial Arts Tournament was planned to have seven participants, but five of them ended up being scrapped, with only Benkei Musashibō and Missionary Xavier making the final cut.
 They include: